nihalgeorge01/turtle_2dnav/README.md

 # turtle2d_nav
-Autonomous navigation of the turtle in turtlesim using the ROS Navigation stack.
+Autonomous navigation in Turtlesim using the ROS Navigation stack.